spurcell/docs/docs/data.md

 ## Primitive Data Types

-Lo's primitive data types include
+Lo's primitive data types are:

-- integers
+- Integers
-- floating-point numbers (IEEE 754)
+- Floating-point numbers (IEEE 754)
-- boolean values (`true` and `false` are literals)
+- Boolean values (`true` and `false` are literals)
-- characters
+- Characters
-- procedure addresses
+- Procedure addresses

-There are no reference types in Lo apart from procedure addresses; shared data is not possible.
+There are no reference types in Lo apart from procedure addresses; *shared data is not possible*.

 **Variables** are declared implicitly by assignment: